paketo-buildpacks/libdependency/README.md

 ## Retrieval

-The `retrieval` subpackage has an entrypoint func called `NewMetadata` that takes in a buildpack id.
+The `retrieve` subpackage has an entrypoint func called `NewMetadata` that takes in a buildpack id.
 See the `godoc` for that package for additional information.